spacetelescope/jwst/docs/ref_file_doc_DMS_653/source/assign_wcs_reference_files.rst

           y_center
             Y coordinate of the center (in meters) x_size
-            X size of teh aperture (in meters) y_size
+            X size of the aperture (in meters) y_size
             Y size of the aperture (in meters)
 :model: Transform from relative positions within the IFU slicer to absolute positions within the field of view.
 It's a combination of shifts and rotation.